About Our Instructors

 In John's free time, he loves riding motorcycles with his wife of 25 years, and spending time with their six children.
 John would also like to add a special note of gratitude for his father, who taught him a strong work ethic and moral standards.

 Talon loves that there is always more to know in the electrical trade, which allows him to constantly expand his expertise when it comes to teaching.
-Talon believes in teaching his students to stay dedicated and passionate about their careers, saying that though there may be less challenging paths, WECA’s Apprenticeship programs can set an individual for life.
-He adds, “I’m really looking forward to the chance to make students into the best electrician they can be.
-And I hope to be able to help our members by helping to make their apprentices more than just workers.”
+Talon believes in teaching his students to stay dedicated to and passionate about their careers, saying that although there may be less challenging paths to take, WECA's Apprenticeship programs can set an individual for life.
+Talon adds, "I'm really looking forward to making students into the best electricians they can be.
+And I hope to be able to help our members by making their apprentices more than just workers."